 For major barre chords on the 5th (A string) you will be using the shape of the open A chord.

-If you are not sure about how to play the open A chord see the link below.
+If you are not sure about how to play the open A chord see here: How to play the basic open chords

 To play a B major barre chord simply slide along one fret so that you are barring the 2nd fret with your index finger and creating the A shape in the 4th fret.
 And so on for whatever major chord you want to play.